 What is a Recession-Proof Investment Portfolio?

 During an economic recession, having a reliable investment portfolio that can yield consistent returns is important.
 The Dragon Portfolio is an example of such a portfolio.

 Median U.S. Pension System Portfolio

-Before we dive into Chris Cole's Dragon Portfolio and how it can grow your wealth for decades to come, we better take a look at the typical portfolio allocation of your average US employee.
+Before diving into Chris Cole's Dragon Portfolio and how it can grow your wealth for decades to come, we better look at the typical portfolio allocation of your average US employee.

 Dragon Portfolio Allocations

-Dragon Vs Buy The Dip – Who Did Better Over 90 Years Time?
+Dragon Portfolio Vs. Buy The Dip – Who Did Better Over 90 Years' Time?